thomisont/psychic-source-transcript-analysis/docs/history/Project_Summary_Updates.md

 ---
 Here is the context from the prior Agent working session.
 Use it to orient around what's next.
 After reviewing, wait for my direction on the next steps.
 ---

+### AGENT HAND-OFF SUMMARY  (2025-04-19 18:00 UTC)

+1. Context & Goals
+2. Work Completed This Session
+3. Outstanding Issues (blocking)
+4. New Learnings / Tech-Stack Notes
+5. Immediate Next Steps (actionable)

+• Update /home/runner/workspace/docs/Project_Summary_Updates.md by
+  – Appending this summary under a new timestamped heading
+  – Keeping bullet-point style, ≤ 120 chars/line
+• After writing, COPY the entire block (including the preamble below)  to the clipboard **verbatim**:
+---
+Here is the context from the prior Agent working session.
+Use it to orient around what's next.
+After reviewing, wait for my direction on the next steps.
+Pay special attention to: /home/runner/workspace/docs/Collaboration_Guide.md
+---
+(Do not add anything outside the format above.)